liamw1/oxibooru/doc/CONVERSION.md

     ```
     From there, run the reset_filenames command, which will automatically
     rename every file in the data directory to match the Oxibooru convention.
+    ```console
+    Please select a task: reset_filenames
+    ```

-5. **Compute database statistics**
+5. **Compute thumbnail sizes**

-    In Oxibooru 0.2.0, a statistics system was introduced that precomputes
-    certain properties such as thumbnail sizes and tag usage counts.
-There
-    is no such system in Szurubooru, so we will need to calculate these
-    statistics or else search results will be incorrect.
+    Oxibooru stores thumbnail sizes along with file sizes so it can quickly
+    compute the size of the database.
+To store sizes of existing thumbnails,

-    To calculate these statistics, run reset_statistics in the admin cli.
+    run reset_thumbnail_sizes in the admin cli:
-    This process can be fairly lengthy for large databases.
+    ```console
+    Please select a task: reset_thumbnail_sizes
+    ```

+    This step is optional.
+The only effect skipping it would have is that
+    the disk usage that the client displays will be slightly inaccurate.

 6. **Recompute post properties**